Appreciative Inquiry (AI): Definition, Principles and Example

-As a specialist in the area of organizational behaviour, David Cooperrider researched the effect within organizations for this alternative approach to problem-solving.
+As a specialist in the area of organizational behaviour, David Cooperrider, Professorship in Appreciative Inquiry

 How is Appreciative Inquiry used in practice?

-Appreciative Inquiry is based on strength, and is a positive approach for leadership development and organisational change.
+Appreciative Inquiry is based on strength, and is a positive approach for leadership development, organisational change and organization development.
 AI is used by teams, individuals, whole organisations, or on a societal level.
 In all cases, it helps people and companies evolve towards a shared future vision by involving others, as much as possible, in this kind of creative innovation.

 Nowadays Appreciative Inquiry is used all over the world, in both private and public organisations.
 It is commonly known that British Airways has used Appreciative Inquiry to improve customer service, and Wal-Mart has used it in pursuit of sustainable value creation.
 The American navy has used it to develop leadership, and John Deere has used it to improve costs, quality, and cycle times.